The 12th century music-drama...that became an Atlanta tradition.

 THE PLAY OF HEROD

-There are still tickets available for the performances at St. Bartholomew's Episcopal on Thursday, Dec 12th, and Friday, Dec 13th - buy tickets here: Brown Paper Tickets.
-The remaining tickets will be available at the door on the night of the show (cash or check only).
+Tickets for the performances at St. Bartholomew's Episcopal on Thursday, Dec 12th, and Friday, Dec 13th were sold by Brown Paper Tickets.
 A big advantage of pre-purchased tickets is confirmed admission, without having to stand in the ticket purchase line.
-Doors will open at 8 pm for the 8:30 show.
+Doors open at 8 pm for the 8:30 show.
 Please note: This production is not suited for babies or youngsters unable to sit quietly for an hour.
 Due to the nature of the play, there will be no late seating.
 Your kind cooperation will be rewarded with a magical evening!

 St. Bartholomew's is located on the north side of LaVista Road.
 Go through one traffic light east of Briarcliff Road (Whole Foods is on the SE corner).
 Turn left at the entrance and circle around to the back of the church; park and come in through the double doors, where you will be greeted.
 Plan to stay after the show to enjoy cookies and cider and join the cast in singing traditional Christmas carols.